bastijnvandenboom/Imaging_cleaning/README.md

 It loads CNMF-E (.mat), CNMF (Caiman) (.mat or .hdf5), and Suite2P (.mat) files.
 GUI allows the user to manually curate data.
 After deleting, merging, or both, it saves data as a .mat file for future analyses.

-You load a raw session and use the GUI to either delete ROIs or merge ROIs (figure 1).
-You can include the "bad" ROIs (as defined by the ROI extraction software you used) and you can use multi-merge (merge more than 2 ROIs).
-Instead of going through all the ROIs, you can click on the spatial overview screen on an ROI which will be visualized (spatially and temporally) and can be deleted (figure 2).
+You load a raw session and use the GUI to either delete ROIs (figure 1) or merge ROIs (figure 2).
+You can include the "bad" ROIs (as defined by the ROI extraction software you used, which are automatically moved to the delete list for easy deleting) and you can use multi-merge (merge more than 2 ROIs simultaneously).
+Instead of going through all the ROIs, you can click on the spatial overview screen on an ROI which will be visualized (spatially and temporally) and can be deleted and selected to merge with another ROI.
+As dataset contain more and more ROIs our advice is cleaning data in short rounds (1 or 2 rounds of deleting ROIs, few rounds of merging, final check).

 GUI requires to first load data, then start GUI, then either delete or merge data (depending on which list you are filling).
-Button appear when you can move along.
+Button appear when you can use it.

+# how to use it

 Clone/download the code, add to your Matlab path, and run GUI_imaging_cleaning.

-Start by changing settings:
+Change settings (Selection and Merge) before loading data:

 Selection: allows to filter ROIs
 - Spat min: minimum number of pixels (spatial) to include an ROI (0=include all)